Can journalists and grieving communities coexist in tragedy?

 The shady courthouse square in Uvalde has been dotted by canopies erected by TV news crews.
 Journalists have been stationed at Robb Elementary School, where the shooting took place, near a makeshift memorial piled with flowers, stuffed animals and messages.
 At the local Starbucks, where many journalists go to work, tables are set aside for Uvalde residents.

-These are the typical signs of the invasion of journalists that accompanies such events.
+These are the typical signs of the invasion of journalists that accompany such events.

 “I respect the wishes of people if they want me to leave,” said Guillermo Contreras, a senior writer at the San Antonio Express-News.
 “By the second day (after the shooting), the people were overwhelmed.
 The town has been overrun by reporters.
 There was pretty much nowhere you could go without running into the media.”